What Should I Do If My Husband Can’t Stop Drinking?

 Research from the University of Buffalo, which tracked over 600 couples from the time they applied for marriage licenses through the first nine years of their marriage, highlights the detrimental effects of heavy drinking on marital stability.
 The study revealed that when one spouse was a heavy drinker while the other was not, the rate of divorce increased to 45%-55% within the first nine years.
 In contrast, couples where both partners were either heavy drinkers or neither engaged in heavy drinking experienced a lower divorce rate of 30%.

 Alta Mira, with their team of experts specializing in addiction recovery, recognizes the profound impact of alcohol use disorder on marital relationships.
-This guide aims to explore how alcohol dependence can damage relationships and answer the question, “What do I do if my husband can’t stop drinking?”
+For many wives wondering “how to deal with an alcoholic husband” or “what to do if my husband drinks every night,” this guide explores how alcohol dependence can damage relationships and offers resources for how to help an alcoholic spouse.

 The Consequences of Living With a Partner with Alcoholism